How to Scan Documents from a Web Page Using the Dynamic Web TWAIN REST API

 • The job ID is returned if the scan job is created successfully and can be used to retrieve the scanned images.

-Step 4: Obtaining the Scanned Images
+Step 4: Retrieve and Display the Scanned Images

 Use the /DWTAPI/ScanJobs/{jobId}/NextDocument endpoint to retrieve the scanned images.